microsoft/MIDI/docs/developer-docs/consuming-midi-api.md

 ### Generating the Projection Headers

 The tool produces the header files from from the .winmd file.
 This file can be found with the developer release of Windows MIDI Services either as a separate download in the release, or by opening the NuGet package (it's just a zip file) and pulling it from there.
 The `.winmd` file is just metadata about the implementation dll.

+> NOTE: The Windows SDK Includes a version of cppwinrt.exe, but it is older.
+To generate compatible projections with the latest bug fixes, you want the version that is included in the C++/WinRT NuGet package.

 ```
 C:\demos\cppwinrt>dir